rei/rei-cedar-docs/docs/patterns/alert-notifications/README.md

   {{isHidden ? 'click me' : 'dooh!'}}
 </cdr-button>
 <cdr-banner id="alertContainer" type="error" role="alert" v-if="!isHidden">
-  <icon-x-fill/> you have a critical error
+  <icon-x-fill/> There was a critical error
 </cdr-banner>

 ```

 </cdr-doc-example-code-pair>

 ### Use when
--  Use `role=”alert”` for non-dismissible alert messages
+-  Use `role=”alert”` for messages that are only dismissible once the condition is no longer in an error state
 -  Use `role=”alertdialog”` for dismissible alert messages

 ## System alerts